TIC4302/Assignment-3/README.md

 Analyse the given PCAP file, and retrieve the document sent to a target server.
 Wireshark is installed by default in Kali VM.
 The PCAP file challenge-01.pcap in the Kali VM desktop.

-Tip: to install libreoffice use the below command
+Tip: LibreOffice can be installed in Kali VM to open and edit .doc files, to install libreoffice use the below command
 ```
 sudo apt-get install -y libreoffice
 ```